signalfx/gdi-specification/docs/configuration.md

 ## Making backwards incompatible changes

-Whenever a configuration variable changes its name a GDI project MUST support both old and new names for at least one release.
-When it is detected that a user uses the old configuration variable a warning SHOULD be logged: the warning SHOULD state that the old variable is deprecated, the new one should be used instead, and that the old one will be removed in the next release (if applicable).
+Whenever a configuration variable changes its name a stable GDI project MUST support both old and new names for at least one release.
+GDI projects that are not yet stable SHOULD follow this rule, but they are not required to.

+When it is detected that a user uses the old configuration variable a warning SHOULD be logged: the warning SHOULD state that the old variable is deprecated, the new one should be used instead, and that the old one will be removed in the next major release (not stable GDI projects MAY remove deprecated features in any future release).